 From July 2018 Docklines.

 Recipe adapted from Wild Alaskan Seafood.
-Photo from two peas and their pod.

 Combine garlic, chile and 1 Tablespoon oil in a heavy nonstick skillet.
 Sauté over medium heat until garlic and chile are soft.
 Remove pan from heat; place garlic and chile in a small bowl.
 When cool, add water and juice concentrate; blend.

 Rinse any ice glaze from frozen Alaska Salmon under cold water; pat dry with paper towel.
 Return skillet to medium-high heat.
 Brush both sides of salmon with remaining oil.
 Place fillets in heated skillet and cook, uncovered, about 3 to 4 minutes, until browned.
 Shake pan occasionally to keep fish from sticking.

 Turn fillets over and season with salt and pepper.
 Cover pan tightly and reduce heat to medium.
 Cook an additional 6 to 8 minutes for frozen salmon or 3 to 4 minutes for fresh/thawed fish.
 Cook just until fish is opaque throughout.
 Remove skin, if any, and break into large chunks.

 To serve, divide salmon among tortillas.
 Top with 2 to 3 orange slices, 1 tablespoon red onion slices, 2 tablespoons cilantro leaves and 1/2 tablespoon chile-citrus sauce.